This page describes how to use product names.

 If an official name begins with a lowercase letter, then put it in lowercase even at the start of a sentence.
 But it's better to revise the sentence to avoid putting a lowercase word at the start, if possible.

 Recommended: You can use macOS to run the app.

 A feature is a distinctive attribute or capability of a product.
 Features are usually described in terms of what they can do as part of a product.
 In general, feature names are lowercase, although there are exceptions.

 When you write about a feature don't capitalize it unless the name is officially capitalized.
 If you're unsure, follow the precedent that's set by other documents that describe the feature.
 And as with products, match the capitalization of a UI label if you're referring to one.

 For more general information about capitalization, see Capitalization.

 When referring to a Google product, sometimes you might want to abbreviate the product name.
 For example, when you're referring to Google Spreadsheets, it can be awkward to refer to it as Google Spreadsheets every time; sometimes you might want to call it Spreadsheets.

 Use the full trademarked product name.
-Don't abbreviate product names except for cases where you are following the UI or are limited by space constraints (as in a table heading).
-In that case, make it clear that you're talking about the Google product and not some other thing with a similar name.
+Don't abbreviate product names, except in cases where you're matching a UI label.
+In such cases, make it clear that you're referring to the Google product and not some other thing with a similar name.